TheWation/ByteInspector/README.md

 # ByteInspector

-The Non-Printable Character Checker is a Python-based tool designed to identify non-printable characters in base64-encoded strings and regular strings.
+The ByteInspector is a Python-based tool designed to identify non-printable characters in base64-encoded strings and regular strings.
 It decodes base64 strings, converts the resulting bytes to hexadecimal, and checks each character for non-printability.
 The tool can handle both base64-encoded and regular string inputs.

 ## Features